djtayag/CSE141L/README.txt

 and tested the functionality of all programs in Questa.

 Muhammad Imran  (Estimated Hours spent ~ 50-60 ): wrote original load/store
-ISA and assited with original pseudocode.
+ISA and assisted with original pseudocode.
 Assisted Darryl with implementation of accumulator architecture.
 Wrote pseudocode for accumulator architecture.
 Designed diagram for CPU.
 Wrote SV code for modules.
 Wrote assembler.